Temp71/skin.bingie/README.md

 Kodi skin with Netflix layout.

 - added some basic German translation
-- added request buttons to conten that is not available in Kodi´s library
+- added request buttons to content that is not available in Kodi´s library
 - https://github.com/yocksers/KodiSeerr (requirement) tested on v2.1